CEIAG and Work Related Learning Policy 2025/2026

 • Providing comprehensive, unbiased & responsive advice and guidance service that allows time for face to face, individualised guidance

-• Establishing strong links with our local Universities, Newcastle, Northumbria and Durham
+• Establishing strong links with our local Universities, Newcastle, Northumbria and Durham, through programmes including Future me and NERAP

 • Building links with Russell Group Universities, including Oxford and Cambridge, through the involvement with St Anne’s College Outreach programme